The New York City Business Atlas

 We ♥ NY

 Partnering with the City has been both interesting and gratifying.
 Everyone has worked hard to leverage new technology to makes real-world differences.

 The City’s very first Chief Analytics Officer, Michael Flowers, has been integral to this project, and to the City's success.
 He had this to say about our partnership:

 The amount of people walking the city’s streets is one of its most powerful indicators of its economic vibrancy.
 As the Mayor’s Office of Data Analytics built the NYC Business Atlas, we knew we needed high-quality information on pedestrian traffic that was detailed enough that entrepreneurs could rely on it when making one of their most important decisions: where to open.
 We placed our trust in Placemeter to give us that critical intelligence quickly and effectively, and they did not let us down.
 Placemeter provides the granular intelligence that New York’s small business community needs to really understand the local economy, and it’s now helping them make smarter decisions across the City.

-Michael’s office—the "Mayor’s Geek Squad"—is one of the major reasons why New York is leading the pack in the quest for smarter, more data-centric cities.
-His entire team, especially Chris Corcoran and Lindsay Mollineaux, was amazing.
-They worked hard with Placemeter to get our data into the Business Atlas, and to the businesses that are now using our data every day to help make the difficult decisions needed to thrive in the City.
+Michael’s office—the so-called "Mayor’s Geek Squad"—is one of the major reasons why New York is leading the pack in the quest for smarter, more data-centric cities.
+His entire team, especially Chris Corcoran and Lindsay Mollineaux, were amazing.
+They worked hard to get Placemeter data into the Business Atlas, and to the data to the businesses that making difficult decisions in order to thrive in the City.

-Placemeter’s contribution to the NYC Business Atlas is just one example of how we’re planning to help businesses and consumers alike change the way they interact with the world around them.
-Come back in the next few days for some deeper dives into the data we've capture for the Business Atlas and how exactly a business could use it.
+The New York City Business Atlas is just one example of how we’re planning to help businesses and consumers change the way they interact with the world around them.